kgsws/kgdoom/manual/readme.md

 - Light level
   - Beware, `light level` map editor value is not split into 2 bytes.
   - Original Doom did not have real concept of light level.
 Light level value was changing dark depth fog density.
   - In Hexen map format, fog depth calculation was modified to allow really deep fog values.
-This makes original "light" values much darker.
   - Actual sector light can be modified by using sector shade.
-  - Low byte is now fog level (range 0 - 255, and in Doom).
+  - Low byte is still fog level (range 0 - 255).
   - High byte is now shade level (range 0 - 31).
+And MSB bit (128) is now "deep fog" enable.
+When set to one, new fog calculation is used.
-Shade level offsets COLORMAP table index.
+    - Shade level offsets COLORMAP table index.
 With original COLORMAP it makes things darker.
     - With no fog (fog level 255) you can make shaded-only sectors.
 - Fog
   - Every sector can have custom fog.
 Fog is custom COLORMAP like table for 32 shades.
   - Fog boundary lines have custom fog table aplied to them as well.
 This adds fog when looking outside sector with fog.